1. Home

 • The branch counts the stock and approves or edits the Transfer Received (transaction) (which can be copied from the Transfer Issued (transaction)).

-• The Inventory Report shows how inventory is affected and is accessed by clicking Menu (button) > View Inventory Report.
+• The Inventory Report shows how inventory is affected and is accessed by clicking Menu (button) > View Inventory.

 Transfer Received

-• Transfer Received transactions are only needed if your inventory is stored in multiple locations and you keep counts for each location.
+• Transfer Received (transactions) are only needed if inventory is stored in multiple locations and counts are kept for each location.

 • For example, a Transfer Issued (transaction) is created at head office to transfer stock to a branch.